openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     let i : I = {name: "Bob"} // compile-time error, interface has methods

-If an interface has accessors (see :ref:`Accessor Declarations`) for some property then if property is used in an object literal then a :index:`compile-time error` occurs.
+If an interface has accessors (see :ref:`Accessor Declarations`) for some property, and the property is used in an object literal, then a :index:`compile-time error` occurs:

 .. code-block:: typescript
    :linenos: